AFLplusplus/AFLplusplus/README.md

   * QBDI mode to fuzz android native libraries via Quarkslab's [QBDI](https://github.com/QBDI/QBDI) framework
   * Frida and ptrace mode to fuzz binary-only libraries, etc.

-  So all in all this is the best-of afl that is out there :-)
+  So all in all this is the best-of AFL that is out there :-)

   For new versions and additional information, check out:
   [https://github.com/AFLplusplus/AFLplusplus](https://github.com/AFLplusplus/AFLplusplus)